Solid South: Solid South in presidential elections

-While Republicans occasionally won southern states in elections in which they won the presidency in the Solid South, it was not until 1960 that a Republican carried one of these states while losing the national election.
-As such, these states remained a key component of the Democratic coalition until that election.
+While Republicans occasionally won southern states in elections in which they won the presidency in the Solid South, it was not until 1960 that a Republican carried any of the 11 former Confederate states, Kentucky, or Oklahoma, while losing the election.
+This table includes data for all 16 states considered part of the Southern United States by the Census Bureau.